frankleitelemoscosta/The_Walking_in_Matrix/README.md

 <p style = "text-align = justify">
-Later the two start questions the function "SearchingTheBiggerElement" is called and start the walking per matrix, look:
+Later the two start questions the function "SearchingTheBiggerElement" is called and start the walking per matrix.
 In this moment we have three procedure happening:

 <ul>
   <li>Receiving parameters</li>